Refractive Lensectomy? Maybe.

 Monovision strategies get around the issues of halos and contrast, but require loss of stereo vision because the eyes no longer focus together.
 Monovision is well tolerated by some people, and can be considered if you have a history of using monovision contact lenses.
 This brings us to the second important consideration: 2.
 The treatment of presbyopia with refractive lensectomy may be associated with side effects.
 These can include glare, halos, loss of contrast, and loss of stereo vision.
 Is Refractive Lensectomy Safe?
 Next, let's turn our attention to the procedure itself.
 Refractive lensectomy is basically cataract surgery performed on young people with clear lenses.
 Over the last few decades, lensectomy surgery has developed into a highly refined, low risk procedure which typically takes minutes to do and involves minimal discomfort.
-Improvement of vision is evident often with a day.
+Improvement of vision is usually evident often with a day.
 There is good reason for its popularity with elderly patients.
-For a more detailed discussion of the risks of cataract surgery, take a look at the page Complications of Cataract Surgery on my website.
+Whether you call it cataract surgery or refractive lensectomy, removal of the lens is surgery, and all surgeries can have complications.
+For a detailed discussion of the risks of refractive lensectomy, take a look at the page Complications of Cataract Surgery on my website.
 There is one very curious thing about lensectomy in younger people.
 It turns out that retinal detachment is much more common after cataract surgery in younger patients.
 Younger patients are actually much more likely to experience this complication than elderly patients.
 This is because the vitreous gel- the clear material in side the eye- is different in younger people, and it can pull on the retina during the procedure.
 The graph below shows how the risk of retinal detachment after lensectomy varies with age.
 Notice that patients in their 50's are at the highest risk.

 Source: Incidence of Retinal Detachment after Cataract Surgery NCBI 2012 In this 2012 study, over 2% of patients in their 50's experienced a retinal detachment after cataract surgery.
 Retinal detachment is also much more common after cataract surgery in highly nearsighted patients at any age.
 Unfortunately this means that the very people who are most likely to benefit from refractive lensectomy- highly nearsighted patients in their 50's- are also the most likely to suffer a retinal detachment after lensectomy.
 This brings us to the third important consideration: 3.
 Patients in their 50's are at risk for retinal detachment if they undergo lensectomy

 Final Thoughts Finally, you should ask whether you want to have this procedure now versus sometime in the future.
+This decision may hinge on how you feel about presbyopia.
 The treatment of presbyopia with artificial lenses is still evolving.
 It is hard to predict how fast the field will advance, but it is likely that the treatment of presbyopia with lensectomy will work better 10 years in the future than it does now.
 Putting it all together: Refractive Lensectomy provides treatment for nearsightedness, farsightedness, and astigmatism that is potentially optically superior to glasses and contact lenses.
 Treatment of presbyopia with Refractive Lensectomy is associated with side effects including halos and loss of contrast.
+The treatment of presbyopia is still evolving.
 Refractive Lensectomy can cause retinal detachment.
 The risk is particularly high for patients in their 50's, especially nearsighted patients.